Fischer a "titan" of the National Party

 Tim Fischer left an indelible mark in his 73 years.
 Known as "two-minute Tim" for his style of flitting from meeting to meeting around the country, people remembered him actually as a man who took his time to say hello, and enthuse them with positive energy.
 He would even help young journalists who felt nervy interviewing him.
 Forever wearing an Akubra, he would greet anyone who came into his near vicinity.

-The former Vietnam veteran who believed Agent Orange may have contributed to his steep decline with leukaemia in his later years (he battled four cancers), he learnt his humility the hard way in war, and then as a grounded person, translated that into one of the hardest spheres possible, in state and federal politics.
+The former Vietnam veteran who believed Agent Orange may have contributed to his steep decline with leukaemia in his later years (he battled four cancers), he learnt his humility the hard way in war, and then as a grounded person, translated that into the hardest sphere possible in state and federal politics.

 It was his quiet diplomacy that left his mark on many people.